Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Simulation results

 \subsection{Validation of CRLB with assumed fiber channels}

-To validate the CRLB calculated, extensive Monte-Carlo simulations were performed and based on two artificial channels shown in Fig.~\ref{fiber_channels}, corresponding to a flat fiber (red curve) and a frequency selective fiber (blue curve).
+To validate the CRLB calculated, extensive Monte-Carlo simulations were performed and based on two artificial channels shown in Fig.~\ref{fiber_channels}, corresponding to a flat fiber (red curve) and a frequency-selective fiber (blue curve).
 Each channel contains the same amount of energy, i.e., $\sum_{k=0}^{K-1} \lvert H_k \rvert^2 = \mathcal{E}$.
-It should be emphasized that the shape of the spectrum of a frequency selective fiber does not impose any deviation in the conclusions of this paper.
+It should be emphasized that the shape of the spectrum of a frequency-selective fiber does not impose any deviation in the conclusions of this paper.
 The corresponding root mean squared error (RMSE) of target parameters was calculated and plotted in Figs.~\ref{rmse_r}, and ~\ref{rmse_tau}.

-The comparison between the CRLB w.r.t. $\hat{r}$ with a flat fiber and that with a non-flat fiber indicates the estimation accuracy is enhanced with a frequency selective fiber, which proves the fact that the system can extract additional information from the spectrum of the received signal.
+The comparison between the CRLB w.r.t. $\hat{r}$ with a flat fiber and that with a non-flat fiber indicates that the estimation accuracy is enhanced with a frequency-selective fiber, which proves the fact that the system can extract additional information from the spectrum of the received signal.
 Another observation from Fig.~\ref{rmse_r} is a flat bound with a flat fiber.
 This understanding can be acquired from \eqref{FIM flat r r}, where the CU estimates the noise variance and determines its quantitative relationship with the noise variance $\sigma^2 $ at each PA.
 Therefore, this bound is independent of the exact value of $\sigma^2$.
 The ML estimator achieves an RMSE equal to the CRLB, indicating that it attains optimal performance.
 Similar conclusions can be drawn from Fig~\ref{rmse_tau}.
 It is worth noting that the gap between the RMSE of certain estimates and the corresponding CRLB does not necessarily indicate suboptimality, as the simulation grids are inherently constrained.

-\section{Use case: Indoor positioning}
+\subsection{Use case: Indoor positioning}